Discover

 01.Sumida River Cruise

 Hop on a boat from Asakusa Pier for a leisurely cruise down the Sumida River.
-It’s a relaxing way to see Tokyo Skytree, historic bridges, and the city skyline from a fresh perspective.
+See Tokyo Skytree, historic bridges, and the skyline from a fresh perspective.

 02.Rickshaw Tour

 Let a friendly guide pull you through Asakusa’s charming backstreets and past famous landmarks.
-The rickshaw experience combines sightseeing with local stories you won’t hear anywhere else.
+Local stories add depth you won’t get elsewhere.

 03.Kimono Rental

 Dress in a beautiful kimono and wander Asakusa’s old-fashioned alleys.
-Many shops offer rentals with hair styling included, perfect for photos at Senso-ji Temple.
+Many shops include hair styling—perfect for photos at Senso-ji Temple.

 04.Asakusa Engei Hall